jacobposchl/bison-word-predictability/README.md

 ## Main Scripts

-This package has two main scripts that should be run in sequence:
+This package has three main scripts that should be run in sequence:

-### 1. `src.preprocess` - Data Preprocessing
+### 1. `scripts/preprocess/preprocess.py` - Data Preprocessing

 **What it does:**
 - Loads raw EAF annotation files from `raw_data/` directory